 The graduate program will require the completion of a regionally accredited baccalaureate degree with a minimum GPA of 2.5, or a minimum Graduate Record Examination (GRE) Verbal Reasoning score of 150 (revised scoring), or a minimum Miller Analogies Test (MAT) score of 425 or 80th percentile.
-Along with the completion of a regionally accredited baccalaureate degree, each graduate program also has additional admission requirements (see Graduate Applicants, numbers 12 and 13).
+Along with the completion of a regionally accredited baccalaureate degree, each graduate program also has additional admission requirements (see Graduate Applicants).